-- Manager: Supply Chain Management & Expenditure (N. Bothma) - Head: Supply Chain Management & Assets (I Saunders) - Accountant: Supply Chain and Assets (E Scholtz) - Assistant Accountant: Assets (Vacant) critical position. - Senior Clerk: Bid Administration (R Hendricks) - 1X Clerk: SCM Clerk Gr 2 (C Smit from 1 October 2021) - 1x Principle Clerk SCM (vacant) - 1X Senior Clerk: Assets and Insurance (U van Wyk) - 1X Clerk Supplier/Contract Management (Vacant)- critical position. - 1 Clerk: Logistics, Insurance, Assets (K Klaase) - 1 x Interns (Appointed on 1 September 2020 Me E Nero and Mr J Doman from Porterville) - Interns should be rotated and we utilise interns for critical tasks, due to shortage of staff.
-Me E Nero resigned and left the Municipality on 31 December 2021.
-We currently have a shortfall of two financial interns.
-Interviews were conducted during March 2022 and we could appoint three new interns, one in internal audit and two in the financial services department.
+- Manager: Supply Chain Management & Expenditure (N. Bothma) - Head: Supply Chain Management & Assets (I Saunders) - Accountant: Supply Chain and Assets (E Scholtz) - Assistant Accountant: Assets (Vacant) critical position, closed but not yet interviewed. - Administrator: Bid Administration (R Hendricks) - 1X Clerk: SCM Clerk Gr 2 (C Smit from 1 October 2021) - 1x Principle Clerk SCM (vacant) (WOULD COMBINE THIS POSISION WITH THE ADMINISTRATOR POSITION AND GET IT RE-EVALUATED) - 1X Senior Clerk: Assets and Insurance (U van Wyk) - 1X Clerk Supplier/Contract Management (Vacant)- critical position. - 1 Clerk: Logistics, Insurance, Assets (K Klaase) - 1 x Interns We currently have a shortfall of two financial interns.
+Interviews were conducted during March 2022 and we advertised again and we could appoint three new interns, one in internal audit and two in the financial services department.

-No vacancies were funded for the year and the appointment of officials should be considered that the asset function can be fully operational.
+One vacancy was funded for the year and the appointment of officials should be considered that the asset function can be fully operational.
 The approved organogram makes provision for unfunded posts.
-It is critical that Council should make funds available to fund the Asset Accountant position due to the fact that most of the Annual Financial Statement entries is assets.
+It is critical that Council should make funds available to fund the Supplier/Contract Management Clerk position due to the fact that this is a focus area of the AG.
 Cognisance should be taken that all though additional posts were not funded, the organogram must be reviewed on an annual basis to build the SCM unit to full capacity to ensure:

-- (i) A clean audit in terms of compliance in terms of the Regulations; - (ii) To comply with Section 115(1) (b) Local Government: Municipal Finance Management Act (Act no 56 of 2003) with regards to segregation of duties in the SCM system to minimize the likelihood of fraud, corruption, favouritism and unfair and irregular practices; and - (iii) To put the necessary levels of control in place (auditing of documents and authorization of orders, etc.)
+- (i) A clean audit in terms of compliance in terms of the Regulations; - (ii) To comply with Section 115(1) (b) Local Government: Municipal Finance and irregular practices; and

+Management Act (Act no 56 of 2003) with regards to segregation of duties in the

+SCM system to minimize the likelihood of fraud, corruption, favouritism and unfair

+(iii) To put the necessary levels of control in place (auditing of documents and authorization of orders, etc.)

 Centralization of functions must still take place and this puts an additional burden on existing structure to comply with the following SCM regulations.
-The following aspects must be addressed with the appointment of officials during 2021/2022;
+The following aspects must be addressed with the appointment of officials during 2022/2023;

-- (i) Regulation 10 (Demand Management) this will be addressed with the filling of the vacancies, but not to a point where centralization can take place; - (ii) Regulation 41 (Risk Management) this will be addressed with the filling of the vacancies; and - (iii) Regulation 42 (Performance Management) this will be addressed with the filling of the vacancies.
+(i) Regulation 10 (Demand Management) - this will be addressed with the filling of the vacancies, but not to a point where centralization can take place;

+- (ii) Regulation 41 (Risk Management) this will be addressed with the filling of the Vacancies; and - (iii) Regulation 42 (Performance Management) this will be addressed with the filling of the vacancies.

-Provision must be made for additional capacity during the annual review of the approved Organogram for the 2022/2023 to appoint officials to perform the following functions:
+Provision was made for additional capacity during the annual review of the approval of the Organogram for the 2022/2023 to appoint officials to perform the following functions:

-- (i) Regulation 39 (Logistics Management);

-- (ii) Regulation 40 (Disposal Management);
+- (i) Regulation 39 (Logistics Management); - (ii) Regulation 40 (Disposal Management);

-- (iii) Additional officials must also be appointed to perform functions regarding new best governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and to roll out the electronic requisition system to all Department.
+(iii) Additional officials must also be appointed to perform functions regarding new best governance practices implemented such as "local content and production", irregular-Fruitless- and wasteful expenditure as well as unauthorized expenditure, and to roll out the electronic requisition system to all Department.